HMS Attacker (D02): Operations Jurist and Tiderace

 In late August 1945, Attacker witnessed the Japanese surrender of Penang, in Malaya, as part of Operation Jurist.

 In September 1945, Attacker was present at Singapore, as part of Operation Tiderace, sailing immediately afterwards for Clyde, to de-store and enter reserve.

-FAA squadrons
+Naval Air Squadrons

 Honours

 Attacker was awarded Royal Navy honours for her contribution to the Battle of the Atlantic (1943–44), for support to the Salerno landings (1943), and to the South France and Aegean campaigns in 1944.
-The vessel left British waters in December 1945, being formally received back into United States’ custody at the Norfolk Navy Yard, Norfolk, Virginia, on 5 January 1946, and struck from naval service on 26 February 1946.
+The vessel left British waters in December 1945, being formally received back into United States' custody at the Norfolk Navy Yard, Norfolk, Virginia, on 5 January 1946, and struck from naval service on 26 February 1946.

 Merchant service

 In February 1947, the ship was sold into merchant service to National Bulk Carriers of New York, who in preparation for conversion to a cargo ship, arranged for the removal of the vessel's flight deck and other wartime fittings.
 The work eventually stopped and the vessel was offered for re-sale.
 In 1950, it was bought by the Vlasov Group and placed under the nominal ownership of Vlasov's American subsidiary, Navcot Corporation.
 Renamed Castel Forte, the ship remained idle whilst suitable employment could be found.